When you want to build a new Google Workspace Add-on, follow this general procedure:

 This is required because when you add a widget to a card or card section, you are actually adding a copy of that widget.
 Any changes you make to the widget object after adding it are not reflected in the final card.

 You can use universal actions to provide context-independent functionality.
-Universal actions are menu items available in the add-on UI regardless of what card is currently displayed.
+Universal actions are menu items available in the add-on UI regardless of what card is displayed.
 All defined universal actions always appear in the add-on's card menu.

 See Universal actions for more details.